-This post outlines how to easily implement a ticket reward system for classrooms, with a focus on elementary settings.
+This post outlines how to easily implement a ticket reward system for classrooms.

-Though there seems to be an endless number of classroom management plans and strategies that you can test out with your elementary kids, the ticket reward system is simple, efficient, and at its core promotes positive reinforcement instead of punishment.
+Though there seems to be an endless number of classroom management plans and strategies that you can test out with students, the ticket reward system for classrooms is simple, efficient, and at its core promotes positive reinforcement instead of punishment.

-Keep reading to discover how to establish this system in your own elementary classroom.
+Keep reading to discover how to establish this system in your classroom.

 Related: To set a strong foundation for your ticket reward system, consider adopting all or some of the components of the C.H.A.M.P.S Classroom Management plan.